cran/LambertW/README.md

 This is the github repo for the **LambertW** R package [hosted on CRAN](https://CRAN.R-project.org/package=LambertW).

-Current version on CRAN is `0.6.7` updated on December 24, 2022 -- reflected in repo here.
+Current version on CRAN is `0.6.7` scheduled to be updated on February 27, 2022 -- reflected in repo here.
 See commit history for any changes after the `0.6.7` update.

 ## Installation & usage